-The Ohio Program (TOP) is an international exchange program of CFAES and OSU, specializing in internships of Horticulture, Agriculture and Turf Grass.
+The Ohio Program (TOP) is an international exchange program of CFAES and OSU, managing by International Programs in Agriculture (IPA).
+TOP specializing in internships of Horticulture, Agriculture and Turf Grass.
 It was started by Michael Chrisman in 1979, with the guidance from Dr. Mervin G. Smith, former chairman of Department of Agricultural Econimics and Rural Sociology.

 The Ohio Program strive to provide the best opportunities for on-the-job training for specially selected agricultural and horticultural students and practitioners.
 The goal is to promote the general interest of international exchange to disseminate modern concepts of agribusiness.

 After years of development, TOP have setted up long-term cooperation with hundreds of companies in agricultural and horticultural industry in the US.
 With these host companies' support and help, TOP can provide the best possible placements for interns to be well trained, and earn the most treasurable life experiences in the US.